 Walsh decided that rather than focus on increasing traffic, he would instead focus on learning more about the users.

-With a learning approach, Conor and his team were able to identify a set of user experience pain-points, enhance the mobile experience, and gain 60,000 new users.
+With a learning approach, Walsh and his team were able to identify a set of user experience pain-points, enhance the mobile experience, and gain 60,000 new users.

 Setting goals for experimentation encourages teams to explore new directions, while still ensuring a methodical approach to evaluate success.